 - b.
-Follow the correct procedures and precautions required for the safe removal of body and facial hair - c.
+Apply the correct procedures and precautions required for the safe removal of body and facial hair - c.
 Perform and complete the steps of a professional waxing service on male and female clients - d.
-Work on timing to carry out waxing procedures with speed and accuracy - 3.
+Effective and speed accuracy during a waxing treatment. - 3.
 Select and recommend the use of esthetic products to clients.

 - a.
 Consult with and recommend to clients essential home maintenance products in order to maintain the health of the skin - b.
 Promote the features and benefits of esthetic products and services to client, to assist them in determining course of action - c.
-Explain a home maintenance schedule to the client and demonstrate the correct usage of various skin care products and tools - d.
-Explain to the client the benefits and the effects of the products and tools - Maintain and use waxing equipment, instruments, materials and supplies according to the industry standards and in compliance with the Algoma Public Health.
+Explain a home maintenance schedule to the client and demonstrate the correct usage of various skin care products and tools - Explain to the client the benefits and the effects of the products and tools - 4.
+Maintain and use waxing equipment, instruments, materials and supplies according to the industry standards and in compliance with the Algoma Public Health.